lukasberglund/reversal_curse/README.md

 # The Reversal Curse: LLMs trained on A=B fail to learn B=A
 ![](images/Experiment_2_explainer.png)

-Code for the Reversal Curse paper by (TODO: add authors)
+Code for the Reversal Curse paper by (TODO: add authors).

 Arxiv link: (TODO: add link)